Talal-ah-cloud/Talal-ah-cloud/README.md

 ☁️ Build a strong practical foundation in **AWS Cloud Security** and secure cloud infrastructure.

-🔐 Develop knowledge of **IAM, VPC, EC2, S3, CloudTrail, logging, monitoring, encryption, and access control**.
+🔐 Develop practical knowledge of **IAM, VPC, EC2, S3, CloudTrail, logging, monitoring, encryption, and access control**.

 🐍 Improve my **Python scripting and automation skills** for cybersecurity and cloud-security tasks.